liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/07-upgrading-a-struts-1-portlet.markdown

 | ```

 On [deploying](/docs/7-2/reference/-/knowledge_base/r/deploying-a-project) a
-Struts portlet Web Application aRchive (WAR), @product@'s Web Application Bundle (WAB) Generator creates an OSGi module (bundle) for the portlet and installs it to Liferay's OSGi framework.
+Struts portlet Web Application aRchive (WAR), @sharepoint@'s Web Application Bundle (WAB) Generator creates an OSGi module (bundle) for the portlet and installs it to Liferay's OSGi framework.
 The server prints messages indicating the following portlet status: